 It means that today you need to better understand your customers far better than before in order to compete and differentiate your brand from your competitors.

 What we have observed is that while some customers are extremely vocal, but more often than not, customers never say a thing.
-Eventually they just get a little too miffed, don't feel valued and one day just up and silently leave.
+Eventually, they just get a little too miffed, don't feel valued and one day just up and silently leave.

 And with them goes years of revenue that could have easily remained with your organisation had only someone just listened to and responded to what was important to them.

-There are so many competing objectives in execution of our roles.
-With KPIs that are business focused, meetings clogging our diaries, managing the differing points of view of senior leadership and trying to gain traction to push change through businesses set up to operate in silos.
+There are so many competing objectives in the execution of our roles.
+With KPIs that are business-focused, meetings clogging our diaries, managing the differing points of view of senior leadership and trying to gain traction to push change through businesses set up to operate in silos.
 It can be easy to forget the key role of a business is to help customers achieve something that is of value to them and to really deeply understand where that value lies.

 We helped Transport for NSW, design the Service Experience for the new Sydney Metro.
-As we approached the project, it would be reasonable to assume that what was most valuable to customers we could have set about how to design deliver a world class ‘Metro’ experience that made it easier and more enjoyable to catch the Metro.
-That also would have been a world class mistake.
+As we approached the project, it would be reasonable to assume that what was most valuable to customers we could have set about how to design deliver a world-class ‘Metro’ experience that made it easier and more enjoyable to catch the Metro.
+That also would have been a world-class mistake.

 Instead, we applied a Structured Customer Understanding methodology to address the question “How might we design an integrated Metro travel experience that is so easy and engaging to use, it is my first choice every time I want to get around Sydney.”

 It took a little time, but some way into conducting research with customers we uncovered that special something which reframed the entire way not only we, but Transport for NSW looked at the development of the Metro experience.